wavetojj/beamer-torino/README.md

 Torino, a pretty theme for LaTeX-beamer
 =======================================

+This is a fork of (https://github.com/barisione/beamer-torino), customized for my usage.

 Beamer   (http://latex-beamer.sourceforge.net/)   is   a   LaTeX   class that allows  you  to  create  presentations.
 Beamer  contains  several full-featured (but a bit ugly) themes, so I wrote this pretty theme (but